slamora/brackets-wiki/How-to-Report-an-Issue.md

 directory, then reload or restart Brackets.</li>
 <li>If you can still reproduce the issue, file the issue on Brackets.</li>
 <li>If you can't reproduce the issue, you can test each extension individually
 by moving them back to the <code>user</code> directory one at a time.
+You will have to reload or restart Brackets each time.
 If you find an extension bug, please file an issue for the extension so it can be addressed by the extension author.</li>
 <li>Make sure all of your extensions are moved back into the <code>user</code> directory,
 then reload or restart Brackets.</li>
 </ol>